inferno986return/python-pcep/Module3.md

 NOT simply flips the output from `0` to `1` and vice-versa.
 In electronic engineering, the NOT gate is called an *inverter* as it will invert the output.

-Using NOT NOT results in a double negative effect similar to statements made in English such as: I will not not leave the house today.
-Also, using two minus signs to together negates them into a plus `1 -- 1 = 2`
+Using NOT NOT results in a double negative effect similar to statements made in English such as: *"I will not not leave the house today"*.
+Also, using two minus signs together negates them into a plus `1 -- 1 = 2`

+### Order of operations

+Much like the mathematical operators from Section 2, logical operators are evaluated in a fixed order:

+1. NOT
+2. AND
+3. OR